SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 You'll see that in the Input section, `.value` is suggested, as it's a directly available property in the outermost object.

-👉 Hit the Tab key to accept the suggestion, and in a similar way to how we [listed the locations of the CF data centers](../04-retrieving-parsing-json-output#listing-the-locations-of-the-cf-data-centers) in a previous exercise, expand this filter, replacing the name "trial" with the name of your subaccount:
+👉 Hit the <kbd>Tab</kbd> key to accept the suggestion, and in a similar way to how we [listed the locations of the CF data centers](../04-retrieving-parsing-json-output#listing-the-locations-of-the-cf-data-centers) in a previous exercise, expand this filter, replacing the name "trial" with the name of your subaccount:

 ```jq
 .value[] | select(.displayName == "trial")